 - 23.1 All driver credentials and licenses must be presented to the Registrar at the start of each Event, including: - a) Competitor's and driver's licenses and any related documents. - b) SCCA Pro Racing authorization for foreign license holders (applicable for licenses not issued by SCCA Pro Racing or a membership country of the EC or an associated country). - 23.2 Drivers with medical peculiarities are obliged to submit written notification to SCCA Pro Racing before the first practice session begins.
 This information must include the driver name and number of the race car.
-Participants with injuries or temporary handicaps are obliged to contact SCCA Pro Racing immediately. - 23.3 During initial scrutineering, and at any time during the Event, each Competitor may be asked to present all documents required by Article 23.1. - 23.4 Initial scrutineering of the car will take place at the SCCA Pro Racing trailer. - 23.5 Race numbers, required decals and any official advertising must be on the car for inspection during scrutineering. - 23.6 No car may take part in the Event until it has been approved by the scrutineers. - 23.7 The scrutineers may: - a) Check the eligibility of a car or of a Competitor at any time during the Event.

-- b) Require a car to be dismantled by the Competitor to make sure that the conditions of eligibility or conformity are fully satisfied. - c) Require a Competitor to supply them with such parts or samples as they may deem necessary.
-Failure to surrender parts or samples at the time specified by the scrutineers and/or Stewards will result in disqualification and a fine. - 23.8 Any car which, after being passed by the scrutineers, is dismantled or modified in a way which might affect its safety or call into question its eligibility, or which is involved in an accident with similar consequences, must be re-presented for scrutineering approval. - 23.9 The Race Director or Clerk of the Course may require that any car involved in an accident be stopped and checked. - 23.10 After each race and all qualifying practice sessions at least three classified cars will be selected and must undergo scrutineering. - 23.11 Checks and scrutineering shall be carried out by duly appointed officials who shall be responsible for the operation of the parc fermé and who alone are authorized to give instructions to the Competitors.
+Participants with injuries or temporary handicaps are obliged to contact SCCA Pro Racing immediately. - During initial scrutineering, and at any time during the Event, each Competitor may be asked to present all documents required by Article 23.1. - 23.4 Initial scrutineering of the car will take place at the SCCA Pro Racing trailer. - 23.5 Race numbers, required decals and any official advertising must be on the car for inspection during scrutineering. - 23.6 No car may take part in the Event until it has been approved by the scrutineers.
+Violation of this rule will be referred to the Stewards. - 23.7 The scrutineers may: - a) Check the eligibility of a car or of a Competitor at any time during the Event. - b) Require a car to be dismantled by the Competitor to make sure that the conditions of eligibility or conformity are fully satisfied.
+Non-compliant components may be retained by SCCA Pro Racing without compensation or recourse to the Competitor. - c) Require a Competitor to supply them with such parts or samples as they may deem necessary.
+Failure to surrender parts or samples at the time specified by the scrutineers and/or Stewards will result in disqualification and a fine. - 23.8 Any car which, after being passed by the scrutineers, is dismantled or modified in a way which might affect its safety or call into question its eligibility, or which is involved in an accident with similar consequences, must be re-presented for scrutineering approval. - 23.9 The Race Director or Clerk of the Course may require that any car involved in an accident be stopped and checked. - 23.10 After each race and all qualifying practice sessions at least three classified cars will be selected and must undergo scrutineering. - 23.11 Checks and scrutineering shall be carried out by duly appointed officials who shall be responsible for the operation of the parc fermé and who alone are authorized to give instructions to the Competitors. - 23.12 The Stewards will publish the findings of the scrutineers each time a car is found to be in breach of the Technical Regulations during the Event.

-- 23.12 The Stewards will publish the findings of the scrutineers each time a car is found to be in breach of the Technical Regulations during the Event. - 23.13 A tutoring service performed by instructors designated by SCCA Pro Racing will be put in place.
+- 23.13 A tutoring service performed by instructors designated by SCCA Pro Racing will be put in place.
 Competitors agree that the selected channels of data and video can be used by instructors appointed by SCCA Pro Racing at the service of drivers' tutoring.
-The selected channels of the fastest driver from the top two teams after qualifying will be made available for download to teams registered for the current season.
+The selected channels of the fastest driver from the top two teams after qualifying will be made available for download to teams registered for the current season. - During any qualifying or race session, and prior to the display of the checkered flag, a car that no longer wishes to complete laps on track must return to the pit lane and wait in its designated pit box until the end of the session.